 Statute of Limitations in workers’ comp claims in Orange County

 There are cases in which the old claim doesn’t have to be reopened, but the case can be filed.
 In the case of disability that has increased, the worker may have a cumulative claim, which is handled like a new claim.
 When this is so, the statute of limitations starts counting again from the “new” injury.
-Determining when SOL starts counting or recounting is quite complicated and can be handled only by an experienced workman’s comp attorney.
+Determining when SOL starts counting or recounting is quite complicated and can be handled only by an experienced worker’s comp attorney.

 Because of the possibility to reopen the case in the future, workers are advised to think carefully before settling their claims through compromise and release.
 An experienced attorney can give you the best guidance on what you need to consider before accepting a settlement agreement, so that your interests and rights are best protected.